 12 to 14 years old

-Sassy Mama tip: We’re now entering the YA (young adult) genre which can range widely in themes, content and levels of maturity, so do your due diligence if you feel uncomfortable with your teen or tween reading beyond their age or about certain topics.
+Sassy Mama Tip: We’re now entering the YA (young adult) genre which can vary widely in themes, content and levels of maturity, so do your due diligence if you feel uncomfortable with your teen or tween reading beyond their age or about certain topics.

-The Hate You Give by Angie Thomas.
-This book has won multiple awards and certainly packs a punch as it depicts modern day race relations in the United States.
+This book has won multiple awards and certainly packs a punch as it depicts modern-day race relations in the United States.
 The main protagonist, Starr, witnesses the fatal shooting of her childhood best friend, Khalil, at the hands of a police officer and struggles to know where to turn next as the ensuing media circus and debate boils over.
-Big themes and even bigger discussion points here; don’t be surprised if your teen goes quiet while reading this one; there’s a lot to mull over.
+Big themes and even bigger discussion points here, so don’t be surprised if your teen goes quiet while reading this one — there’s a lot to mull over.
 Available from Shop In HK here.

-Gone by Michael Grant.
-A lot of YA fiction is targeted at girls and focuses on romance, so we wanted to recommend something for boys who are reluctant-readers.
-Gone is certainly a page turner and half, similar to a Stephen King tense mystery with added sci-fi fantasy.
+A lot of YA fiction is targeted at girls and focuses on romance, so we wanted to recommend something for boys who might be reluctant readers.
+“Gone” is certainly a page-turner and a half, similar to a Stephen King mystery with added sci-fi fantasy.
 In this dystopia, everyone disappears, except the young, which might sound like a dream to your teen, but with no technology (no phones?!), the threat of hunger, and no adults to guide them, tensions rise and a new world of territorial, supernatural teens arises.
-Available from fishpond.com here.
+Available from fishpond here.

-Sassy Mama Tip: If you’re wanting to avoid online shopping and you can’t find a particular title in store or at your local/school library, then ask!
-Often times, shops and libraries are willing to order in books but this can sometimes come with an extra cost.
+Sassy Mama Tip: If you’re wanting to avoid online shopping and you can’t find a particular title in-store or at your local/school library, then ask!
+Often, shops and libraries are willing to order in books but this can sometimes come with an extra cost.
 Check out this list of libraries in Hong Kong to find your nearest book-borrowing service.